curl/everything-curl/sourcecode-layout.md

 Handy scripts.

 - `contributors.sh`: extracts contributors from the git repository since a given hash/tag.
-If `--releasenotes` is also used, it will add the existing names already mentioned in `RELEASE-NOTES`.
-The purpose is of course to get and maintain the list for the RELEASE-NOTES file and to allow manually added names to remain in there even on updates.
+The purpose is to generate a list for the RELEASE-NOTES file and to allow manually added names to remain in there even on updates.
 The script uses the 'THANKS-filter` file to rewrite some names.
 - `contrithanks.sh`: extracts contributors from the git repository since a given hash/tag, filters out all the names that are already mentioned in `THANKS`, and then outputs `THANKS` to stdout with the list of new